_________________________

 Musical Guest: Delbert McClinton

-* Hosted for the First Time Since Leaving the Show
+Bill Murray Hosted the Show For the First Time Since Leaving the Show as a Regular Cast Member in 1980

 1983 - Final Episode of Square Pegs